-The revised NPPF also sets out the requirement to prepare and maintain one or more statements of common ground and local housing need assessment, conducted using the standard method in national planning guidance.
 In light of these new requirements and that the Statements of Common Ground must reflect the most up to date position in terms of joint working across the area, Norfolk Authorities have agreed to the following:

-Agreement 24: Norfolk Planning Authorities agree to maintain the statements of common ground on a regular basis with publication dates to be linked to local plan publications of the various authorities involved.
-The review will ensure that each authority is able to meet its local housing needs and agreements are in place where this is not appropriate or achievable, each review will also ensure that the NSPF remains the most appropriate vehicle to address strategic planning matters for the county.
+Agreement 24:25: Norfolk Planning Authorities agree to maintain the this statements of common ground on a regular basis with publication dates to be linked to local plan publications of the various authorities involved.
+The review will ensure that reviewing it at least every two years to support the maintence of up to date local plans across the county and ensure that the each authority is able to meet its local housing needs and agreements are in place where this is not appropriate or achievable, each review will also ensure that the NSPF remains the most appropriate vehicle to address strategic planning matters for the county.